OrhanKupusoglu/bazelize-maven-plugin/README.md

 One major caveat is Bazel's lack of support for [OSGi bundles](https://www.osgi.org/).
 Built-in support for [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) is now OK [for Java](https://blog.bazel.build/2017/02/27/protocol-buffers.html).

-Unfortunately OSGi bundle JARs are required for the [Apache Karaf](https://karaf.apache.org/) runtime environment, and can be easily generated on Maven with [Apache Felix](http://felix.apache.org/).
+Unfortunately OSGi bundles are required for the [Apache Karaf](https://karaf.apache.org/) runtime environment, and can be easily generated on Maven with [Maven Bundle Plugin](http://felix.apache.org/components/bundle-plugin/).

 Missing features can be added by writing [extensions](https://docs.bazel.build/versions/master/skylark/concepts.html):
 > Bazel extensions are files ending in .bzl.
 Use the load statement to import a symbol from an extension.